DIAGNijmegen/oncology_ULS_AIMI/README.md

 This repository is a ready-to-submit template for the ULS (Universal Lesion Segmentation) challenge on Grand Challenge.
 It packages your trained nnUNet model for automatic evaluation.
 Specifically, this is for models trained with a smaller input size (64×128×128).
 The code automatically crops challenge images to fit, runs your model, and pads results back so that they can be evaluated on the original data.
 This is useful, because training on smaller images is much faster (:

 ## Data and other resources
-Everything else to get started can be found here: https://zenodo.org/records/15355959.
+Everything else to get started can be found here: https://doi.org/10.5281/zenodo.15226100.
 This zenodo link has three things:
 - fully_annotated_data.zip: The original challenge data has already been cropped for you, you can find that in this zip file.
 Along with being cropped, we left out the semi-annotated part of the original dataset.
 This is also for extra speed.
 Yes, you can expect a slight drop in performance because of the smaller and fewer images, but this will NOT affect your grade.
 We are aware of this.
 Also, your score for the challenge won't directly be reflected in the grade for the project: We far prefer a well-explained model that doesn't do much better than the baseline, than a model that does far better but has no proper documentation/explanations.
 - nnUNet_results.zip: These are the model weights of the baseline model that was trained on this cropped data.
 You can use this to test how this repo works, and to see what format we expect.
 Your goal in essence is to improve on this model.
-- stacked_voi_sample.mha: This is a test image.
-If you want to try out your model, you can use this image to do it.
-The ULS23 challenge works with these stacked mha files, so that's why you need this specific image to see if your model works properly on GC.
+- stacked_voi_sample.mha and stacked-3d-volumetric-spacings.json: This is a test image and its corresponding spacing.
+If you want to try out your model, you can use these to do it.
+The ULS23 challenge works with these stacked mha files and spacings jsons, so that's why you need this specific image and spacing to see if your model works properly on GC.
 More info on this below.

 ## How to use this repo
 You can use this repo in two ways:

 **For submission**: You upload this repo, along with a tar.gz file containing your model weights, to Grand Challenge to evaluate your model on that platform.

 **For trying out**: You have this repo on your local computer, you add your weights to this repo, and see if everything runs properly locally by running it on one image.
 This is useful for debugging, because on Grand Challenge it might take a while to see your errors.
-It is however also possible to do this on GC, you can decide this yourself.
+It is however also possible to do this on GC, you can decide this for yourself.

 ## Quick Start: Submit to Grand Challenge
 ### Prerequisites